Henri Sauvage

-Henri Sauvage (May 10, 1873 in Rouen - March 21, 1932 in Paris) was a French architect and designer in the early 20th century.
+Henri Sauvage (May 10, 1873 - March 21, 1932) was a French architect and designer in the early 20th century.
 He was one of the most important architects in the French Art Nouveau movement, Art Deco, and the beginning of architectural modernism.
 He was also a pioneer in the construction of public housing buildings in Paris.
 His major works include the art nouveau Villa Majorelle in Nancy, France and the La Samaritaine department store in Paris.

 Training and early career

-Henri Sauvage studied architecture at the École nationale supérieure des beaux-arts from 1892 to 1903, in the course taught by Jean-Louis Pascal, but quit the school before receiving a diploma, and described himself as self-taught in architecture.
+Henri Sauvage was born in Rouen.
+He studied architecture at the École nationale supérieure des beaux-arts from 1892 to 1903, in the course taught by Jean-Louis Pascal, but quit the school before receiving a diploma, and described himself as self-taught in architecture.
 He associated with and became friends with many leading figures in the new movements in architecture and the decorative arts, including the rationalist architect Frantz Jourdain (1847-1935), the furniture designer Louis Majorelle (1859-1926), the painter and furniture designer Francis Jourdain (the son of Frantz Jourdain), the architects Hector Guimard and Auguste Perret.

 Sauvage first achieved recognition designing decoration in the Art Nouveau style.
 In about 1895, he designed a shop for the interior decoration and wallpaper firm of his father, Henri-Albert Sauvage, and his partner Alexandre-Amédée Jolly, which was located at 3 rue de Rohan in the 1st arrondissement (later demolished).
 The firm of Jolly and Sauvage received many commissions for wallpaper from Art Nouveau architects; it made the wallpaper for Hector Guimard's first Art Nouveau building, the Castel Béranger.
 Working with his father's firm, he made stencils, then furniture and other decorative objects, working with Louis Majorelle.